-3.2.1 In order to be licensed as a driver, an applicant must hold a full driving licence issued in the UK, Northern Ireland the European Community (EC) or one of the other Countries in the European Economic Area (EEA).
-The address on the driving licence

-- must be the same as the address on the application form, which must be within the UK. - 3.2.2 The Authority will not grant a licence to any persons who are under 21 years of age and have not held a full driving licence for a period of 1 year or longer.
+- 3.2.1 In order to be licensed as a driver, an applicant must hold a UK full driving licence (not provisional) for more than 12 months, it must be a photo card DVLA not old-style paper licence.
+The address on the driving licence must be the same as the address on the application form, which must be within the UK. - 3.2.2 The Authority will not grant a licence to any persons who are under 21 years of age and have not held a full driving licence for a period of 1 year or longer.